Dhruv1777/Data_Projects/README.md

 We immediatley see better results.
 This model, with an accuracy of 66.74% shows a higher overall accuracy than both previous ones (60.74% and 56.49%, respectively).
 Specificity and precision are also notably high in this model, especially for identifying positive sentiments and predicting negative sentiments accurately.

 However, the sensitivity for negative sentiments is lower.
-This could demand a more sophiticated treating of negative class in the data.
+This could demand a more sophisticated treatment of negative class in the data.

-One way to achieve this could be via bi-grams or tri-grams.
-In these methods,
+One way to achieve this could be via n-grams.
+An n-gram is a collection of n-succesive words which can add further context and help in model performance.
+For instance, in previous examples, the word "good" would have been present in many negative reviews being paired with "not" (as in - "not good").
+Using n-grams, I can account for this kind of "negation" context when it comes to negative reviews.

+I tried a variety of n-gram models including using unigrams, bigrams, and trigrams, just unigrams and bigrams, and finally only bigrams, but attempting to run any of these models took too much of a toll on my local system. (cloud?).

+As a result, I have tried to account for this negation problem in the least computationally intensive way I can think of - by handling terms like 'not' by treating it like a single word attached to the next word in the review:

+handle_negation <- function(text) {
+  text_modified <- gsub("not (\\w+)", "not_\\1", text)
+  return(text_modified)
+}